psyll/Noty-JS/README.md

 ## Introduction

-**Noty** is a versatile javascript plugin designed to provide a simple and efficient solution for notifications on any website.
+**Noty** is a versatile javascript library designed to provide a simple and efficient solution for notifications on any website.
 With its focus on being lightweight, Noty doesn't require any additional dependencies, making it a hassle-free choice for web developers.
 Notifications can be customized with ease to match the look and feel of your website, giving you complete control over the appearance of your notifications.

 _________________